 A list of qualifying documents to verify eligibility for in-state tuition are available online.
 Visit Prop.
 300 at the admissions section of the Cochise College website.

 Documentation can be returned to any of the college’s Admissions and Registration Offices.
-All documentation should be faxed to the attention of the registrar at (520) 452-2604 or (520) 515-5452 or emailed to email@example.com or firstname.lastname@example.org.
+All documentation should be scanned/emailed to the attention of the registrar to firstname.lastname@example.org or email@example.com.
+Call 800-593-9567 for more information.

 Each applicant shall have legal residency determined prior to the time of registration and payment of fees.
 It is your responsibility to register under the correct residence determination.
 Enforcement of residency requirements and regulations are the responsibility of the Cochise College president.